 The Snowline Joint Unified School District (District) is proposing to develop a photovoltaic solar farm on land owned by the District (proposed project).
-Reno Contracting, Inc. retained AMEC Environment and Infrastructure, Inc. (AMEC) to determine the potential for impacts to jurisdictional waters.
+Reno Contracting, Inc. retained AMEC Environment and Infrastructure, Inc. (AMEC) to determine the potential for impacts to jurisdictional waters from the development of the proposed project.